 1. In a large sauté pan, place the coconut oil on medium heat.
-Once melted add the cumin seeds, mustard seeds and black pepper.
-Roast these spices while stirring for about one minute or until the seeds start to pop.
+Once melted add the cumin seeds, mustard seeds, and black pepper.
+Roast these spices while stirring for 2 minutes.

-2. Add the finely chopped sweet onion and sauté for about 5-6 minutes or until the onion becomes translucent.
-Stir every 1-2 minutes during this time.
+2. Add the finely chopped onion and sauté for 5 to 6 minutes or until the onion becomes slightly translucent.
+Stir every 1 to 2 minutes during this time.
 Once done, remove from heat.

-4. Make sure the blender is not too full!
+5. Make sure the blender is not too full!
 In order to prevent a huge mess, only fill the blender ¾ of the way.
-Blend in several batches if needed.
+Blend in a couple batches if needed.

-5. Cover the blender securely and then blend on high speed for 2-3 minutes.
+6. Cover the blender securely and then blend on high speed for 2 to 3 minutes.
 The mixture should be completely smooth with no chunks or strings.